digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-33.md

 * On-going discussions with Casper and Henrik for the development of the rabbitmq fmu.
 * have tried to couple a simple example fmu with the ns3 simulator, with the intocps+maestro.
 There is smth wrong with that fmu to begin with, waitng for feedback from the developers of the fmi based ns3.

+#### Emil Madsen
+* Obtained a (factor 60) speed-up in Python-based calibration routine by calling compiled C code - now I'm cleaning up the code
+* Started working on paper describing the methodology, most likely to the conference SAC: Symposium on Applied Computing
+  * SAC published the original paper regarding the Symoro software

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2